PNG to ICO Converter

 Feature .PNG .ICO

-Primary Use Web graphics, UI assets, standard images Windows application and folder icons
+Primary Use Web graphics, UI elements, standard images Windows application icons, legacy favicons

 Which format should you choose?